Why Solar is Important

 Full Time Boondockers

 The most conservative boondockers will want at least 200 watts of solar panels.
 The average that I see out here is 400-700 watts.
 Power hungry boondockers will have north of 800 watts of solar panels!
 When starting to boondock, before you know your solar needs, it is easy to start with solar panels on the ground.
 Try them flat on the ground, in the same orientation as your RV.
 Then track the sun with them to get an idea of the difference in output where and when you boondock.
 There is no amount of research that will compare to actual use.
-How many batteries do I need for my RV?
+What kind of Battery should I get?